Creality K1 Max AI Fast 3D Printer with 300 x 300 x 300mm Print Size

 The Creality K1 Max prints at up to 600mm/s with 20,000mm/s² acceleration while maintaining quality.
 Test prints, such as a PLA-HS Benchy, finished in 15 minutes at 500–600mm/s with clean detail.

-Hands holding a black 3D-printed boat created by Creality K1 Max, with the printer visible in the background.
+Hands holding a black 3D printed boat created by the Creality K1 Max, with the printer visible in the background.

 At 300mm/s, the K1 Max delivers near-perfect prints with sharp corners, smooth curves, and clean overhangs.
 Its stable motion system prevents ringing and vibrations even at high speeds.

-Creality K1 Max 3D printer creating a multicolored, intricate vase-like structure within its build chamber.
+Creality K1 Max 3D printer creating a colorful, intricate geometric structure inside its build chamber.

 The K1 Max ensures consistent prints with dual-fan cooling: a printhead fan with air ducts for direct cooling and an 18W chamber fan to reduce stringing and warping.